camman3d/Recitation-12/README.md

 ## The hard way (For the hardcore)

-1. [Install git](http://git-scm.com/downloads) (different from Github) on your computer.
+1. Install Github (same as above)
+2. Open the command line
+    a.
+Windows: Run the "Git Shell" program.
+    b.
+Mac: Run "Terminal"
-2. From the command line, clone the repository: `git clone https://github.com/camman3d/Recitation-12.git`
+3. From the command line, go to your workspace.
+4. Clone the repository with the following command: `git clone https://github.com/camman3d/Recitation-12.git`

 ## If that doesn't work